BlockCrusherSC/GreenBean/README.md

-Here's a refined version of your CyberPatriot checklist in Markdown format, combining the best practices from all examples:

----

 # CyberPatriot Comprehensive Security Checklist

 This document serves as a detailed guide to hardening both Linux and Windows systems for the CyberPatriot competition.
 It includes checklists and scripts to help secure various platforms.